whisthq/whist/protocol/whist/network/WCC.md

 The RECOMMENDED value for del_var_th is 10 milliseconds.
 The RECOMMENDED value for overuse_time_th is 10 milliseconds.

-Also if the packet loss over last 250ms is observed to be higher than 10% then the delay-variation based signal is ignored and over-use is signalled.
+Also if the packet loss over last 250ms is observed to be higher than 10% then the delay-variation based signal is ignored and over-use is signaled.

 ## Rate control